 Graduate programs leading to the MAg, MS, or PhD degree in food science permit intensified study in subject areas of special interest.
 Research areas in the department include both basic and applied aspects of chemistry/biochemistry, microbiology/biotechnology, sensory analysis, and food engineering.
 Research in food processing operations covers a number of food commodities such as cereal products, dairy products, fruits, vegetables, meats, seafoods, wines and beers.

-Departmental facilities include well-equipped laboratories, a pilot plant, a winery, a micro-brewery, and an artisan cheese-making plant for instruction and research.
+Departmental facilities include well-equipped laboratories, a pilot plant, a winery, a pilot research brewery, and an artisan cheese-making plant for instruction and research.
 Research facilities also are available at the Coastal Oregon Marine Experiment Station Seafood Laboratory at Astoria and the Food Innovation Center in Portland, Oregon.

 Work Experience and Internships

-Because of the educational value of professional work experience, the department strongly encourages students to gain practical work experience during summer and fall terms.
+Because of the educational value of professional work experience, the department strongly encourages students to gain practical work experience during summer and other terms.
 Students typically work in brewing, wineries, dairy processing, and seasonal fruit and vegetable processing.
 Students may earn internship credit with prior approval of the department and of the employer.
 OSU students may also participate in international internship programs.

 The College of Agricultural Sciences, the department, the food industry, and the Institute of Food Technologists offer over 25 merit and financial need scholarships to encourage students preparing for careers in the food industry.
 For more information, contact the department, 541-737-3131, and the Office of Financial Aid and Scholarships, 541-737-2241.